FlagAI-Open/Aquila2/README.md

 ## Reproduction

 For your reproduction of the model performance on benchmark datasets, we provide scripts for you to reproduce the results.
-Check [eval/EVALUATION.md](eval/README.md) for more information.
+Check [eval/README.md](eval/README.md) for more information.
 Note that the reproduction may lead to slight differences from our reported results.
-<br><br>

-## FAQ

-If you meet problems, please refer to [FAQ](FAQ.md) and the issues first to search a solution before you launch a new issue.
 <br><br>

 ## License Agreement